FERI-DEM/.github/profile/README.md

 - commit your changes
 - merge new changes from development to your branch (optional)
 - push your branch to github
-- go to github and open a pull request
+- go to github and open a pull request (your branch should merge into `development`)